 Practical Tips

 Unlike tepui treks, Quebrada de Jaspe is freely accessible from the highway.
-No guide or permit required.
-The trail is short and obvious.
+No guide or permit is normally required, and the path is short and obvious.

 The jasper riverbed is a fragile geological feature.
 Walk carefully, don't chip or remove stone, and stay on established paths.
 This site has been damaged by careless visitors in the past.